door2door-io/data-engineer-challenge/README.md

 ## Technical assumptions

 * Your solution is expected to be implemented using one of the following languages: Java or Python.
-We prefer Python, since it is what we use in door2door, but Java is fine.
+We prefer Python, since it is what we use in door2door.
 * You are free to make use of any framework or library you please, but you must justify your choice.